tkidman/rally-round/readme.md

 * Get driver config from google sheet ✓
 * Get overall event results ✓
 * Write driver csv ✓
+* Use cached leagueResults.json ✓
+* Create a result for all competitors, even if they didn't race ✓
-* Write driver standings csv
+* Write driver standings csv ✓
+* Write team standings csv ✓
+* Instructions for use on readme ✓
 * Write driver powerstage csv
-* Write team standings csv
-* Instructions for use on readme
-* Use cached leagueResults.json
+* Ensure the csvs and be imported into the website
+* Fix the issues with countries (2 character code in flag image lookup for rest of the world and the UK);

 ### stretch goals
 * DNF calculator
 * Automatically get cookie
-* Deploy to heroku
+* Deploy to AWS cloudfront
 * Automatically update website